gaspare-mascolino/knowledge/pages/git.md

 unlock        // to unlock the repository
 ```

-!!! info
+##### Become a trusted user
 If you are a new user in the context of git-crypt, meaning you aren't a trusted one yet, you'll need to run these steps:

 - generate a GPG key (if don't already have one): gpg --full-generate-key
 - get the key ID: gpg --list-keys
 - export your public key: gpg --armor --output pubkey.gpg --export <key ID>
 - send both the key ID and the pubkey.gpg to an already trusted user

+##### Trust a new user
 If you are a trusted user, you have to:

 - import the pubkey of the user to insert: gpg --import user_pubkey.gpg
 - edit the key: gpg --edit–key ${KEY_ID}
 - > fpr
 - > trust (5)
 - > save
 - > quit
 - and insert the key on the repo: git-crypt add-gpg-user ${KEY_ID}

 #### Notes